Elizabeth Olsen: Early roles (2011–2014)

-Marvel Cinematic Universe and continued success (2015–present)
+Marvel Cinematic Universe and other roles (2015–present)

 Olsen starred in the 2015 superhero film Avengers: Age of Ultron, a sequel to The Avengers, joining the Marvel Cinematic Universe media franchise.
 In the film, she portrayed Wanda Maximoff / Scarlet Witch, which marked the comic book character's film debut.
 She first appeared as the character in a post-credits scene of the 2014 film Captain America: The Winter Soldier, alongside Aaron Taylor-Johnson, who portrayed Maximoff's brother, Pietro.
 Olsen played the part with an accent originating from a fictional country called Sokovia, which she described as similar to Slovakian.
 She reprised the role in Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019), the last of which became the second highest-grossing film of all time.
 With the role, Olsen rose to fame.

 Olsen portrayed Audrey Williams, the wife, manager, and duet partner of singer Hank Williams, portrayed by Tom Hiddleston, in the 2015 biographical film I Saw the Light, directed by Marc Abraham.
 In 2017, she starred as a novice FBI agent in the mystery film Wind River and a social media influencer in the comedy-drama film Ingrid Goes West, both of which were released in August to critical praise.
 Vulture's David Edelstein found Olsen's "incongruously high-schoolish demeanor" in Wind River problematic, while Peter Travers of Rolling Stone wrote that she gave a "major eye-opener of a performance" in Ingrid Goes West, deeming it "toxic perfection".
 The following year, she appeared in the Netflix film Kodachrome, playing a caregiver to a photographer, played by Ed Harris.
 Olsen executive produced and starred as a young widow named Leigh Shaw in the Facebook Watch web television series Sorry for Your Loss, which premiered in September 2018.
 She said the three years it took to develop the series enabled her to immerse herself in Shaw's impulses.
 Critics reviewed the series positively, and Olsen's performance, which earned her a nomination for the Critics' Choice Television Award for Best Actress in a Drama Series, was noted as "stunning", "disciplined and sharp", as well as "slyly sympathetic".
-The series was canceled in January 2020 after two seasons.
+The show was canceled in January 2020 after two seasons.